znswanderer/znswanderer.github.io/_posts/2021-07-04-Harmonic-Oscillator-SymPy.md

 * The quantum number $$n$$ also gives the number of nodes, i.e. zeros, of the wave function.

 * As expected, the wavefunctions vanish for $$|x| \to \infty$$.
-Any non-vanishing probability for large deflections would mean arbitrarily large energies.
+Any non-vanishing probability for large amplitudes would mean arbitrarily large energies.

 ## References